Health insurance mandatory for all international students

 UW Tacoma Student Health Services

-UW Tacoma students recieve student health services at six Fransiscan Prompt Care Clinics.
-The closest one to campus is Franciscan Prompt Care at St. Joseph.
+Basic Health Services are available to all enrolled UW Tacoma students at six Fransiscan Prompt Care Clinics.
+These services are funded by UW Tacoma's Services and Activities Fee.
+The closest clinic to campus is Franciscan Prompt Care at St. Joseph.
 This clinic can help with immunizations, flu shots, annual physicals and other primary care medical services.
 Student also have access to 24/7 Virtual Urgent Care.
-These services are free for all UW Tacoma students.
-There are also benefits with your health insurance coverage if you coordinate your care through the clinic.
+Many services are free for all UW Tacoma students.
 To learn more, visit Student Health Services' website.

 UW Insurance Waiver Eligibility